-The AWK-6232 also has one relay output, which consists of the two contacts.
-These relay contacts are used to detect user-configured events.
-The two wires attached to the Relay contacts form an open circuit when a user-configured event is triggered.
-If a user-configured event does not occur, the Relay circuit will be closed.
+The AWK-5232 has one relay output, which consists of the 2 terminal block contacts on the top panel, as shown below.
+These relay contacts are used to forward notifications of system failure and user-configured events.

+The two wires attached to the relay contacts form an open circuit when a user-configured event is triggered.
+If a user-configured event does not occur, the relay circuit will remain closed.
+For safety reasons, the relay circuit is kept open when the AWK-5232 is not powered.